 My story since then is a deep exploration of big questions such as “What matters?”, and an increasingly focused effort to both increase and share my understanding and to put it to practical effect in having impact on the world.
 I spent several years writing a book, starting from a collection of notes and essays I had accumulated, in which I aimed to take a brutally honest and unbiased approach to answering the above question.
 The result was The Battle for Compassion: Ethics in an Apathetic Universe, published in 2011.
 It has been highly rewarding and inspiring to discover how closely some of my ideas converge with those of a growing community of thinkers and activists committed to reducing human and animal suffering in the world.

-In 2016 I founded the think-and-do tank Organisation for the Prevention of Intense Suffering in order to help embed compassionate values into our global system and prioritise the prevention of intense suffering of all sentient beings.
+In 2016 I founded the think-and-do tank Organisation for the Prevention of Intense Suffering in order to help embed compassionate values into an inclusive global system and prioritise the prevention of intense suffering of all sentient beings.
 Some of the projects being worked on include a visualisation of world suffering, a toolkit for educators to promote compassion, and new film projects to promote the ethical priority of preventing suffering.

 I also carry out workshops on compassion, while continuing to write and give public talks about the ethics of preventing suffering.
+I am currently working on a new book on ethics that aims to reconcile the conflict that can arise between intuition and rationality, and to explore both the necessity and limitations of determining numerical impact.